 Another way that Canadians celebrate Boxing Day is to cheer on all their favorite sports teams.
 Even though many families in the U.K. and Ireland celebrate Boxing Day with wren and fox hunting, Canadians will go skating, curling, or watch their Canadian World Juniors team instead.

-Sending Money from Canada
+Sending money from Canada

 Boxing Day in Canada is another opportunity for friends and family to spend quality time together during the holiday season.
 So, no matter how you decide to celebrate Boxing Day in Canada—watching hockey, mumming, shopping, eating leftovers, or video-chatting with far-away family members—we hope you enjoy connecting with your loved ones on December 26th.